jariou/omdk/docs/generating-oasis-files.rst

     8. canonical exposures validation file (XSD) path
     9. canonical to model exposures file (XSLT) path
     10. `xtrans.exe` CSV transformation executable path
-    11. output files parent directory
+    11. Oasis files directory path

 The script can be executed in two ways: (1) directly by providing all the resources in the script call using the following syntax: